AfkMatt/LandingPage/README.md

 # LandingPage
-First project from TOP.
-The Landing Page!
+This is the first project on The Odin Project.
+Create a Landing Page.